 Students must complete the Free Application for Federal Student Aid (FAFSA) or a Renewal Application mailed from the U.S. Department of Education.
 The FAFSA can be obtained at the Financial Aid Office.
 The FAFSA or Renewal Application must be completed each year by students who wish to be considered for federal/state financial aid assistance for the subsequent academic year.
-You may also submit a FAFSA application through the WEB at http://www.fafsa.ed.gov.
 Students should include Nashville State Tech as a recipient of their information when completing Step 5 of the FAFSA or Renewal Application.
 Our institutional code number is 007534.

 Students are encouraged to file their federal tax return prior to completing the FAFSA or Renewal Application.
 Nashville State Tech uses a priority filing date of May 1 when awarding FSEOG and FWS funds.
 Students will receive a Student Aid Report approximately four weeks after mailing a completed FAFSA or Renewal Application.
 It should be reviewed for accuracy and corrections should be made as necessary.
 Some students may be selected for a process called verification.
-In such cases, a verification worksheet 'and applicable tax returns must also be provided.
+In such cases, a verification worksheet and applicable tax returns must also be provided.
 If corrections are needed to the Student Aid Report, the Financial Aid Office can make them electronically.

 Information regarding s student's financial aid history is obtained through the National Student Loan Data System (NSLDS) when the FAFSA is being processed by the Federal Central Processing System.
-However, students who transfer during the 2000-01 award year must obtain a Financial Aid Transcript from all schools attended during the 2000-01 award year whether or not financial aid was received and whether or not they plan to transfer academic credit.
+However, students who transfer during the 1999-00 award year must obtain a Financial Aid Transcript from all schools attended during the 1999-00 award year whether or not financial aid was received and whether or not they plan to transfer academic credit.